passionatepeople/coding-challenges/README.md

 ### Proxibited solutions

 In principle solution should rely only on JavaScript features to come up with correct solution inside the function that is being exported from the solutions file.
-If using require, it should be to include one of the libraries (listed above).
 Using built in Node API's is allowed as long as it doesn't meddle with execution of tests or evaluation, or takes unfair advantage in any other way.

 Prohibited approaches include
 - requiring or meddling with test spec cases